bilyanakarcheva/bilyanakarcheva/README.md

 ## 🌱 What I am working on

-- Enroll in a TypeScript course
+- Enrolled in a TypeScript course
-- Work on my portfolio
+- My portfolio